Federal Work Study

 FWS Student Employment Authorization Form: This form will be emailed to you once you have been offered a work-study position.
 This authorization contains information about your award which will help a prospective supervisor determine the number of hours you will be allowed to work each week.
 Each supervisor has been assigned a specified department budget, therefore you may be asked to work fewer hours than your award would normally allow.
 This authorization must be signed by you and your hiring supervisor and emailed back to firstname.lastname@example.org before you will be approved to begin working.

 Schedule an individual appointment to meet with the supervisors of any jobs you are applying for.
 The contact information to schedule an interview, is available on each posting.
-After a supervisor has hired you for a job, complete and submit the FWS Student Employee Authorization Form.
-You will be sent an email to your HCC email account confirming your approval to begin working, including you HCC employee ID number.
+After a supervisor has offered you the work-study position, you will be sent an email to your HCC student email account with the FWS Student Employee Authorization Form and additional HR/Payroll forms to be completed and returned to Financial Aid via the sercure NextCloud link provided.
+Once all forms have been processed, you will be sent an email confirming your approval to begin working, including your HCC employee ID number.
 You may not begin working until you have received this email.